xer0xe9/xer0xE9.github.io/_posts/2022-05-18-A-Case-of-Vidar-Infostealer-Part-2.md

 ![image](/assets/images/vidar/calls.png){:class="img-responsive"}

-where <b>sub_4195A0</b> is parsing kernel32.dll's header by navigating from IMAGE_DOS_HEADER -> IMAGE_NT_HEADER -> IMAGE_OPTIONAL_HEADER.DATA_DIRECTORY -> IMAGE_EXPORT_DIRECTORY.AddressOfNames to retrieve export name and compare it with value of API contained by variable which in this case is LoadLibraryA
+where <b>sub_4195A0</b> is parsing kernel32.dll's header by navigating from IMAGE_DOS_HEADER -> IMAGE_NT_HEADER -> IMAGE_OPTIONAL_HEADER.DATA_DIRECTORY -> IMAGE_EXPORT_DIRECTORY.AddressOfNames to retrieve export name and compare it with value of API contained by input parameter value which in this case is LoadLibraryA

 ![image](/assets/images/vidar/parse_PE_hdr.png){:class="img-responsive"}

 if both strings match, it returns API's address by accessing value of IMAGE_EXPORT_DIRECTORY.AddressOfFunctions field, resolved address is stored in <b>dword_432898</b> variable while second call to <b>sub_4195A0</b> resolves GetProcAddress, stores resolved address to <b>dword_43280C</b> which is subsequently used to resolve rest of API functions at runtime.
-I wrote an IDAPython script [here][here] which is first decrypting strings from <b>wrap_decrypt_strings</b>, resolving APIs from <b>sub_419700</b> routine, adding comments and giving meaningful names to global variables storing resolved APIs to properly understand code flow and its functionality. decrypt_strings routine from IDAPython script is finding key, locating ~400 base64 encoded encrypted strings, base64 decoding strings and using key to decrypt base64 decoded hex strings, adding decrypted strings as comments and renaming variables as shown in figure below
+I wrote an IDAPython script [here][here] which is first decrypting strings from <b>wrap_decrypt_strings</b>, resolving APIs from <b>sub_419700</b> routine, adding comments and giving meaningful names to global variables storing resolved APIs to properly understand code flow and its functionality. <b>decrypt_strings</b> routine from IDAPython script is finding key, locating ~400 base64 encoded encrypted strings, base64 decoding strings and using key to decrypt base64 decoded hex strings, adding decrypted strings as comments and renaming variables as shown in figure below

 ![image](/assets/images/vidar/wrap_decrypt_strings_w_comments.png){:class="img-responsive"}